Procedures to prevent infringement of provisions of The Bribery Act 2010

-Procedures for invoicing and receipt of payments, in line with ERA’s approved internal accounting practice, specify the terms for agreed payments to be made and the discounts against published tariffs agreed within the perimeters approved by the ERA Board from time to time.
+Procedures for invoicing and receipt of payments, in line with ERA’s approved internal accounting practice, specify the terms for agreed payments to be made and, for licensees, any abatements against published tariffs agreed within the perimeters approved by the ERA members whether in general meeting or acting by the ERA Supervisory Committee or ERA Board from time to time.

 (c) the appointment of authorised third parties authorised to make educational recordings on behalf of ERA Licensees under written contractual terms and conditions which prevent the retention or the use of any recordings or copies by that third party or any other third party unless ERA shall have expressly agreed that a specific third party may retain any recordings or copies for subsequent use only by educational establishments licensed by ERA in accordance with the provisions of relevant ERA licences.

 The above procedure is confirmed by written agreements with identified third parties establishing appropriate contractual obligations to ERA for compliance by the third parties.